jasonrute/functional_programing_workshop/README.md

 ### MapReduce
 Google's MapReduce is an example of how functional/declarative programming has influenced data science.
 Suppose one wants to count the instances of every word on the Internet.
 - **Map** (In parallel for each website) Count the words on a website, creating a dictionary of word counts.
-- **Group** (In parallel for each website) For each word in the dictionary, send that word count to a process based on that word.
+- **Group** (In parallel for each website) For each word in the dictionary, send that word count to a process which handles only that word.
 - **Reduce** (In parallel for each word) Sum all the counts for that word.

 Google noticed many of their data gathering tasks followed this format, and therefore they could reduce the task to a simple function: